 Chase Freedom® converts your cash back into points.
 For the 1% cash back category, you get 1 point per $1.
 For the 5% cash back category, you get 5 points per $1.

 Chase Sapphire Preferred® Card

-The Chase Sapphire Preferred® Card offers 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
+The Chase Sapphire Preferred® Card offers 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide.